AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 A characteristic or property of a product that describes some aspect of the product.
 Adobe Commerce or Magento Open Source users can create custom attributes to add to the default attribute set or a custom attribute set.
 Create these attributes through the Admin or programmatically.
-Examples: color, size, weight, price, age, gender, etc.
+Examples: color, size, weight, price, age, gender, and so on.

 Custom attributes are a type of Entity-Attribute-Value (EAV) attribute.

-For integrations like Google Shopping ads Channel and Amazon Sales Channel, you map Magento attributes to attributes in the third-party to properly display and sell products, display ads, etc.
+For integrations like Google Shopping ads Channel and Amazon Sales Channel, you map Commerce attributes to attributes in the third-party to properly display and sell products, display ads.

 Learn more: [EAV and extension extension_attributes](https://developer.adobe.com/commerce/php/development/components/attributes/)

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Synonyms: product attribute, custom attribute_
 * _Related terms: extension attribute_